How To Add Legal Pages To Your WordPress Site

 Important

-If hiring legal experts to create your online legal documentation is out of your budget, then consider at least implementing some basic form of legal protection on your website until you can afford professional assistance.
+If using the services of lawyers to create your legal pages is out of your budget, consider implementing some basic type of legal protection on your website until you can afford a solicitor.

-Download the Legal Pages Generator tool below (for FREE!), or choose one of the better solutions we discuss in this article, such as using legal content, or plugins - see section below.
+Download the FREE Legal Pages Generator tool below, or consider choosing one of the better solutions we discuss in this article, such as using legal documents, or plugins as described in the section below.

 Legal Pages Generator Software

-Legal Pages Generator Software quickly generates basic legal documents for your website including Terms of Service, Privacy Statement, Copyright Notice, Website Disclaimer and Earnings Disclaimer.
+Legal Pages Generator Software lets you easily generate basic legal documents for your website including Terms of Service, Privacy Statement, Copyright Notice, Website Disclaimer and optional Earnings Disclaimer.

-As we’ve previously pointed out, if you engage in any form of commercial activity online, it’s important that your website is compliant with regulatory agencies and any terms of service (TOS) and guidelines provided by third-party products and services that you may decide to promote or advertise online.
-If your website isn’t compliant with laws intended to protect consumers, you’re breaking the law.
+As we’ve previously pointed out, if you engage in any form of business online (or are planning to), you need to ensure that your website remains compliant with government regulations and the terms of service and guidelines for third-party products and services that you may decide to promote or use online.
+Your internet presence must comply with various laws and regulatory guidelines, many of which you may not be aware of.

 Being non-compliant puts you at risk of suffering both financial losses and the loss of your reputation.
 Why risk your money and reputation, when you can protect yourself so inexpensively?